harshavardhini33/Java-Basics/README.md

 ## Output:

-## 6.Write a Java program to print the even numbers from 1 to 20
+## 6. Write a Java program to print the even numbers from 1 to 20
 ```
 import java.util.Scanner;
 public class Main {